BaileyAndrew/antGLasso-Implementation/README.md

 There are two variants of the algorithm - one with optimal space complexity (whose performance is dependent on a hyperparameter `b` controlling the goodness of the approximation, here we set `b=10`) and one with poor space complexity but slightly better performance.
-The latter one is called 'Hungry anBiGLasso'.
+The latter one is called 'Hungry antGLasso'.
 For brevity, this ReadMe won't cover Hungry antGLasso, but the repo does contain precision-recall plots in the `Plots` folder.